andreasm80/blog.local/content/post/2023-04-14-tanzu-with-vsphere-multi-t0/index.md

 ## NSX and Tanzu configurations with NSX VRF

 In NSX-T 3.0 VRF was a new feature, and configuring it was a bit cumbersome, but already from NSX-T 3.1 adding and configuring a VRF Tier-0 is very straightforward.
 The benefit of using VRF is that it does not dictate the requirement of additional NSX Edges, and we can create many VRF T0s.
 We can "reuse" the same Edges that has already been configured with a Tier-0.
 Instead a VRF T0 will be linked to that already existing Tier-0 which will then be the Parent Tier-0.
-Some settings will be inherited from the parent Tier-0 like BGP AS number.
-But we can achieve ip-separation by using individual uplinks on the VRF Tier-0s and peer to different upstream routers than our parent Tier-0.
+Some settings will be inherited from the parent Tier-0 like BGP AS number for NSX-T versions before 4.1.
+From NSX-T 4.1 it is now also possible to override the BGP AS number in the VRF-T0, its no longer tied to the parent T0s BGP AS.
+We can achieve ip-separation by using individual uplinks on the VRF Tier-0s and peer to different upstream routers than our parent Tier-0.
 The VRF Tier0 will have its own Tier-1 linked to it.
 So all the way from the physical world to the VM we have a dedicated ip network.
 To be able to configure VRF Tier-0 we need to make sure the uplinks our Edges have been configured with have the correct vlan trunk range so we can create dedicated VRF Tier0 uplink segments in their respective vlan.
 The VRF Tier0 will use the same "physical" uplinks as the Edges have been configured with, but using different VLAN for the Tier-0 uplinks.
 I will go through how I configre VRF T0 in my environment.
 Pr default there is no route leakage between the parent Tier-0 and the VRF-T0 created, if you want to exhange routes between them we need to create those static routes ourselves.
 Read more about NSX VRF [here](https://docs.vmware.com/en/VMware-NSX/4.1/administration/GUID-8C060C35-1AD2-4B71-AB15-C551F392E528.html).

+{{% notice info "Tip" %}}

+From NSX-T 4.1 it is now also possible to override the BGP AS number in the VRF-T0, its no longer tied to the parent T0s BGP AS

+{{% /notice %}}

 In this part of my lab I use the following IP addresses for the following components: